sathya119/sathya119.github.io/content/Student.md

 I write my academic notes in [[My Journey with Physics]] and also some other random jazz about my, well as the title suggests, Journey with Physics :P

-> I am also a student of Neuroscience at Harvard (which I attend online) which I am trying to balance alongside my degree at Durham University.
+> I am also a student of Neuroscience at Harvard University (I attend online) which I am trying to balance alongside my degree at Durham University.

 I take some notes about [[Neuroscience]] and write about related topics too!